MohammedAfthab18/Leetcode/README.md

 ## Connect with Me

-If you'd like to connect or know more about my coding journey, you can find me on [LinkedIn](https://www.linkedin.com/in/your-linkedin-profile/) or follow me on [Twitter](https://twitter.com/your-twitter-handle/).
+If you'd like to connect or know more about my coding journey, you can find me on [LinkedIn](https://www.linkedin.com/in/mohammed-afthab-4a8a72220/)
 ## Happy Coding!

 I hope these solutions inspire you to improve your problem-solving skills and enjoy the journey of coding.
 Remember, the key to mastering algorithms and data structures is practice, so keep coding and never stop learning!